jwodder/rsrepo/README.md

     rsrepo [<global options>] <subcommand> ...

-All `rsrepo` subcommands other than `rsrepo new` must be run inside a Cargo package directory & Git repository (after processing the `--chdir` option, if given).
-Cargo workspaces are currently not supported.
+All `rsrepo` subcommands other than `rsrepo new` must be run inside a Cargo project directory & Git repository (after processing the `--chdir` option, if given).

 Certain commands automatically edit packages' `README.md` and/or `CHANGELOG.md`
 files; these files are expected to adhere to specific formats, documented in